d-w-d/python-project-template/README.md

 The more modern way to manage packages is with the `pipenv` tool. `pipenv` was designed to handle _everything_ to do with virtual environments and package management, but we're only using it here for package management.
 Unlike `pip`, the `pipenv` tool will generate a "lock file" that enables deterministic builds and handles potentially conflicting dependency-package requirements.
 (This is analogous to `Gemfile.lock` in ruby and `package-lock.json` in node; see [here](https://pipenv.readthedocs.io/en/latest/) for more info on the subject.)

 So, to operate this repo, you need to have `pipenv` globally installed on your system.
-To get that, run the following global command (i.e. not with a virtual environment activated) commands:
+To get `pipenv` either install it with your OS package manager (e.g. `brew install pipenv`), or run the following global commands (i.e. not with a virtual environment activated):

 ```bash
 pip3 install pipenv
 ### Test for success:
 which pipenv
 ```

+By the way, this repo also includes a script `_freeze_requirements.sh` which will record all packages installed to your project's virtual environment in the file `requirements.txt`.
+So if you run into difficulties with `pipenv` (which I did recently when installing on a raspberry pi), you can fall back to the 'classic' way of managing packages; just run script `_pip_install.sh` to install the contents of `requirements.txt` to your venv, and use `_freeze_requirements.sh` to update `requirements.txt` for version control.

 ### Operating This Repo